 Is there a cooling-off period for payday loans in Saint John?

-How can I avoid falling into a payday loan cycle in Saint John?
+What happens if I miss a payday loan payment in Saint John?

 Responsible Lending Notice